Who owns and operates the airport?

 When coming to the airport for non-emergency purposes, please contact the Media Relations Office at 216.265.6164 between 8:00AM and 5:00PM (EST).
 After 5:00PM, please call 216.857.1857.
 When media coverage involves a specific airline, please contact that airline directly.

-All media vehicles must be marked and parked in the live hook-up area or in CLE short-term parking.
+All media vehicles must be marked and parked in media parking lot adjacent to the Smart Parking Garage.
 Any unattended vehicles parked on the roadways will be ticketed and towed at the owner’s expense in accordance with airport security policies.

 Representatives of the media are required to display affiliate identification at all times.

 Routine Media Access & Procedures